rl1987/trickster.dev/tricksterblog/content/post/extracting-data-from-elasticsearch-api.md

-Since we have access to the API of elasticsearch database, we can use it to develop unofficial/adversarial integrations by either doing the API calls directly as in above example of by using on of the elasticsearch client libraries.
+Since we have access to the API of elasticsearch database, we can use it to develop unofficial/adversarial integrations by either doing the API calls directly as in above example of by using one of the elasticsearch client libraries.
 There are two official options for Python:

 * [elasticsearch-py](https://github.com/elastic/elasticsearch-py) for bridging
 the gap between ES API construct and Python modules.